-The Risk Management System (the "RMS") is underpinned by the core risk management policies according to the requirements of the Solvency II Directive, namely, but not limited to: Risk Management policy, underwriting and reserving, asset-liability management, investment, liquidity and concentration, market abuse, operational, ORSA, reinsurance and other risk mitigation techniques.
+The Risk Management System (the "RMS") is underpinned by the core risk management policies according to the requirements of the Solvency II Directive, namely, but not limited to: Risk Management policy, underwriting and reserving, investment, liquidity , operational, ORSA, reinsurance and other risk mitigation techniques.
 The policies are reviewed, and revised if necessary, at least on a yearly basis by the Board.

 The Company has implemented a Risk Management Policy that defines the guidelines for the Company's approach to Risk Management.
-The Company has a simplistic operating environment with close collaboration between all stakeholders involved in the activities of the Company.
-Such a close risk environment enables an early identification of risks, allowing it to address and manage risks in a timely manner.
+The Company has a simplistic operating environment with close collaboration between all stakeholders involved in the activities of the Company, and periodical meetings among management such as the SMGF.
+Such a close risk environment facilitates - an early identification of risks, allowing it to address and manage risks in a timely manner.